 // Who we are //

-URBS is an interdisciplinary design studio and collaborative that challenges notions of what our city can be and how it will begin to visually take shape as it grows into a dense urban environment.
+URBS is a husband and wife interdisciplinary design team and collaborative that challenges notions of what our city can be and how it will begin to visually take shape as it grows into a dense urban environment.
 Austin has a unique opportunity to create a city of neighborhoods that are as unique as our culture.
 We are a city of makers, workers, creatives, DIYers, artists, and professionals.
-Our focus is on middle-density affordable housing for families, live/work, and neighborhood place-making.
-We work to create spaces and places for people that challenge conventions and that add to the existing city infrastructure.
+Our focus is on middle-density housing for families, live/work, neighborhood place-making and the wonderful objects that accompany urban life.
+We work to create spaces and places for people that challenge traditional conventions and that add to the existing city infrastructure.

 Matt Beaton, AIA, Architect